voffee/voffee/README.md

 I'm **Val**, a freelance junior front-end web dev.

-Right now I'm working on hitting the 350 hours I still need to reach my study goals to become a freelancer.
+Right now I'm working on hitting the 300 hours I still need to reach my study goals to become a freelancer.

 Please click on the projects on my profile to see some of the things I've made so far.

-Within the next **few months out to December 2025**, I aim to have familiarized myself with React JS, Node.JS and the MERN Stack.
+Within the next **few months out to December 2025**, I aim to have familiarized myself with React.JS and elements of the MERN Stack.

 Please reach out to me on this profile via DM or e-mailing me at _vala@fastmail.com_